zpgallegos/zavant/docs/architecture/decisions/0017-orchestrate-the-daily-cloud-workflow.md

 One execution history now records acquisition and analytical publication.
 Acquisition failure does not strand revisions successfully committed by another acquisition branch.
-Projection failure leaves raw data safe and unregistered revisions are retried by a later workflow.
+Projection failure leaves raw data safe and incomplete revisions are retried by a later workflow.
 A partial acquisition remains an overall workflow failure even when projection succeeds.
 Future dbt execution can be added as another state without coupling it to either